Gumball2415/FME7-5A-5B-DevBoard/README.md

 ## Credits

-- Lockster - Help with schematics
+- Lockster - Help and assistance with schematics
 - lidnariq - Clarification on FME7 connections
 - Special thanks to the NESDEV community, this project wouldn't have been possible without their extensive help and wiki.